 Browse 1,000+ verified listings with detailed floor plans, video tours, and smart filters on vitalspace.in – and yes, we charge zero brokerage on residential properties.

-Yes, Ahmedabad shows strong investment fundamentals.
-The city outperformed national averages in 2025 with 5% growth in launches while India declined 2%.
-Key factors supporting investment include affordable pricing compared to other metros, upcoming Commonwealth Games 2030 infrastructure, GIFT City expansion, and a healthy inventory absorption rate (under 2 years).
-The diversified economy spanning manufacturing, pharma, and IT provides stable demand.
+Yes, Ahmedabad continues to show strong real estate investment potential in 2026.
+The city outperformed national averages with steady growth in residential launches and rising demand for luxury flats in Ahmedabad.
+Key factors supporting the market include affordable property prices compared to other metros, expanding infrastructure linked to the 2030 Commonwealth Games, the growth of GIFT City, and a healthy inventory absorption rate of under two years.
+Ahmedabad’s diversified economy across manufacturing, pharma, and IT sectors also helps maintain stable housing demand.

 Ahmedabad remains the most affordable among India's top 8 cities.
 Prices vary significantly by micro market: budget-friendly areas in the East and North zones start around ₹3,000-4,500 per sq ft, while premium locations in the West Zone (SG Highway, Prahlad Nagar) range from ₹5,500-8,500 per sq ft.
 Central areas command premium prices due to established infrastructure and limited new supply.